akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+## DISCUSSION QUESTIONS (General)

+Use these to prompt reflection, conversation, or written responses:

+1. Why does Beatrice risk entering the king’s hall?
+2. What does the goose chase reveal about King Henry’s character?
+3. How does Henry treat Beatrice differently from Sir Guy?
+4. What makes Beatrice brave?
+5. Why does the king value her father’s past actions so highly?
+6. What qualities make a good leader in this story?
+7. How does humour help soften tense or formal situations?
+8. Why does the queen change her mind about the match?
+9. What does Godfrey learn about himself by the end of the story?
+10. How does the goose (Goosie) influence the plot beyond being a pet?

+---

 ## CREATIVE EXTENSION IDEAS

 - **Write a letter** from Beatrice to her father describing her first day at court.